 Costs Guidebook 7th Edition – The latest edition applies where instructions first received from your client on or after 1 July 2015 or where proceedings commenced on or after 1 July 2015.

 Costs Guidebook 6th Edition Revised – Consult this guide where instructions first received from your client before 1 July 2015 or where proceedings commenced before 1 July 2015.

 Precedents and forms – download up-to-date samples which assist in ensuring compliance.

-Tripartite Deed – precedent deed to be used in the event of a termination of a retainer, when a client's file is handed over to a new practitioner
+Tripartite Deed – precedent deed which can be used in the event of a termination of a retainer, when a client's file is handed over to a new practitioner.

 Client fact sheets – view information the Law Society is required by law to provide to the public.